19hours/sg-statutes/Acts/Nurses and Midwives Act.md

 (2) Any decision at a meeting of the Board shall be adopted by a simple majority of the votes of the members present and voting and, in the case of an equality of votes, the member presiding at that meeting shall have a casting vote.

-(3) Subject to this Act, the Board may regulate its own procedure.
+(3) Subject to this Act and the Public Sector (Governance) Act 2018, the Board may regulate its own procedure.

+[Act 5 of 2018 wef 01/04/2018]

 ### Functions of Board